bo-niu/SeattleCrime/readme.md

 Bo: Working on the Discussion page.
 Implemented the basic ui and api of add comments for a specific crime when user is logged in.
 Fixed bug in SSR.

 Chris: Updated comment box to only work when signed in.
 General testing and debugging.
+Resolve eslint errors in UI directory.

 Yifei: Added styles to comments, formatted string output and sorted comments to make it readable.
 Resolved long-lasting react warnings in developer console.